howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 Afterwards, you're going to learn about custom GraphQL scalars and how to add custom scalars to your application.

-Finally, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding sorting, filtering and pagination capabalities to it.
+Then, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding sorting, filtering and pagination capabalities to it.

+Finally you will learn how to create a automatic deployment pipeline for the API to a cloud provider (Heroku) using GitHub Actions.

 Throughout the tutorial you will learn GraphQL bit by bit, through _theory, writing code and reading external resources_.
 You'll learn not just the _how_ of various technology choices, but also the _why_, including their pros, cons and tradeoffs.